 A kitchen fire is something no restaurant owner wants to think about.
 While restaurant operators should be taking steps to prevent fires from starting in the first place, there is always a risk that something could go wrong.
 Luckily, fire codes require commercial kitchens to include fire suppression systems that can stop a fire before it gets out of control.

 As with any piece of life safety equipment, kitchen fire suppression systems need to be inspected regularly.
 Kitchen fire suppression system inspections have three main purposes:

 - Ensure the system is functioning properly

 - Prevent unwanted/untimely discharge

-- Ensure the system will a pass code enforcement inspection or insurance audit
+- Ensure the system will pass inspection or an insurance audit

 Whether your restaurant’s suppression system is brand new or has been active for years, here is what restaurant owners need to know about fire suppression system inspections.